How Digital Adoption Impacts Transformation

 Nowadays, there’s a much higher demand for cognitive skills and organizations need to act quickly to make sure that technology actually enables and facilitates transformation instead of becoming an obstacle.

-And yet, as of today, employees are still spending an average of 22 minutes a day trying to figure out how to accomplish tasks while working with new applications, as demonstrated by a study published on Harvard Business Review.
+And yet, as of today, employees are still spending an average of 22 minutes a day trying to figure out how to accomplish tasks while working with new applications, as demonstrated by a study published in Harvard Business Review.

 Now is the time for companies to prioritize activities that a) quickly onboard new employees, b) upskill existing employees, and c) tackle the challenges linked to data processing, customer intimacy, speed, and customer journey optimization.

-Automation, ML, and AI require a new ecosystem of integrated applications that share and exchange information to provide and make sense of data in real time.
+Automation, ML, and AI require a new ecosystem of integrated applications that share and exchange information to provide and make sense of data in real-time.

 The benefits of such platforms are endless, but, as emphasized by McKinsey, companies have to ensure that the interaction between humans and machines becomes as natural as possible to drive digital adoption and boost a digital skill set.